-If you are unable to send an iMessage and see “iMessage needs to be enabled” pop-up, simply delete the stuck iMessage conversation and start a new one.
+If you are unable to send an iMessage and see “iMessage needs to be enabled” pop-up while trying to send an iMessage, simply delete the stuck iMessage conversation and start a new one.

-In order to fix this issue, delete the last iMessage that you had sent or received prior to the start of this problem.
+Another way that users have reported fixing this issue is by deleting the last iMessage that was sent or received prior to the start of the problem.

 6. Check Send/Receive Settings

 One common reason for iMessage problems on iPhone is due to incorrect Send/Receive settings.

 Go to Settings > Messages > on the Messages screen, scroll down and tap on Send & Receive.

 On the next screen, make sure that your Apple ID Email Address is listed under “You Can Receive iMessage to and Reply From” section.